polychromatic/website/docs/translations.md

        git commit -m "Add translation for <locale>" git push origin master

-    Please do not stage/commit the `.pot` or other `.po` files if they are modified.
+    Please do not stage/commit the `.pot` or `.po` files for other languages if they were modified.

 1. Open a pull request on GitHub.